Close

 What you eat can have a massive effect on your sleep quality.
 Candy, spicy foods and tomatoes can cause acid reflux and heartburn which become worse during the night and when lying down.

-Eating too late into the evening can also cause sleep issues, so it’s best practice to eat your main meal at least three hours before bedtime.
+Eating too late into the evening can also cause sleep issues, so eating your main meal at least three hours before bedtime is the best practice.

 7. Exercise